-Anonymous asked: has anyone ever told you that because you are a white supremacist you're promoting minstrel show music like chief keef, wacka flocka and what not on your blog, because you want to make sure your white race stays ahead and the stereotypes of...well anyway, has anyone ever accused you of that? like being a worker for the industrial prison complex murda inc?
+Anonymous said: has anyone ever told you that because you are a white supremacist you're promoting minstrel show music like chief keef, wacka flocka and what not on your blog, because you want to make sure your white race stays ahead and the stereotypes of...well anyway, has anyone ever accused you of that? like being a worker for the industrial prison complex murda inc?

 People say that a lot actually.
 More often than not this is because they don’t read very much of my writing and/or have a skewed understanding of blackface minstrelsy that doesn’t go much deeper than that one Spike Lee movie.
 But it’s something that I do take very seriously.